bigskysoftware/htmx/www/essays/hateoas.md

 Now only one link is available: to deposit more money.
 In its current state, the other links are not available.
 Hence the term Engine of Application State.
 What actions are possible varies as the state of the resource varies.

-Contrast this with a typical JSON API that, instead, returns a status field instead:
+Contrast the HTML response above with a typical JSON API that, instead, returns representation of the account with a status field:

 ```http request
 HTTP/1.1 200 OK